ProvableHQ/welcome/documentation/aleo/concepts/00_account.md

 ---
+id: account
-title: Aleo Accounts
+title: Aleo Account
 sidebar_label: Accounts
 ---

-# Aleo Account

 An Aleo account is the set of keys used to sign messages, spend records, and interact with the Aleo network.